-If you do not like the stations Auto Select has stored, you can store other frequencies on the preset buttons.
-Use the TUNE, SEEK, or SCAN functions to find stations, then store them in the preset buttons as described.
+If you do not like the stations Auto Select has stored, you can store other frequencies on the preset buttons as previously described.
 To turn off Auto Select, press the A. SEL button.
 This restores the presets you originally set.